Study Abroad

 3. Concrete, in-demand research skills, such as calculating power and sample size, survey questionnaire design, programming electronic surveys, and basic data analysis.

 In addition to class-based discussions and lectures by Malawian scholars, we will take educational excursions throughout southern Malawi: local government offices, chiefs’ headquarters, local NGOs and research firms, the University of Malawi, the National Statistics Office, and a Millennium Village.
-You will also have numerous cultural experiences, including learning Chichewa greetings, seeing a traditional Nyau dance, spending a day in a rural village, hiking, visiting the local market, going on safari, and spending a night along beautiful Lake Malawi.
+You will also have cultural experiences including learning Chichewa greetings, seeing a traditional Nyau dance, spending a day in a rural village, hiking, visiting the local market, going on safari, and spending a night along beautiful Lake Malawi.

 Third-Party Providers

 Ohio State maintains partnerships with a number of approved third-party study abroad program providers.
 In these programs, students pay a program fee rather than paying OSU tuition.
 Fees vary by program, but often include tuition and housing.
-The following study abroad programs may be of particular interest to political science students:

 Student Experiences